tinystacks/mkdocs/docs/security.md

 Every stack in TinyStacks is created with a secure architecture.
 The security measures we've taken include:

 **Hosting your stack in a VPC with public/isolated subnets**.
-TinyStacks hosts your stack with three private subnets and three isolated subnets.
+TinyStacks hosts your stack with three public subnets and three isolated subnets.
 We place your (optional) PostgreSQL database and ECS cluster compute instances in the isolated subnets for additional protection.

 As discussed [in our architecture overview](architecture.md), we use one of two methods to provide public access to your application, depending on the scaling option you're using: